prometheus/prometheus/docs/querying/basics.md

 * `s` - seconds
 * `m` - minutes
 * `h` - hours
-* `d` - days - assuming a day has always 24h
+* `d` - days - assuming a day has 24h
-* `w` - weeks - assuming a week has always 7d
+* `w` - weeks - assuming a week has 7d
-* `y` - years - assuming a year has always 365d
+* `y` - years - assuming a year has 365d

-Time durations can be combined, by concatenation.
+Time durations can be combined by concatenation.
 Units must be ordered from the longest to the shortest.
-A given unit must only appear once in a time duration.
+A given unit must only appear once in the time duration.

 Here are some examples of valid time durations: